 3 Here I am assuming that large fragments of a legal system can consist of immoral laws, and yet the system remains recognisably a legal system.
 See Ronald Dworkin, Law's Empire (Oxford: Hart Publishing, 1998) p.
 101. I am also assuming that for a legal system to express the admittedly problematic notion of the will of the community, it is at least necessary that the overwhelming majority of the community (not just a simple majority) support the content of the system of laws taken as a whole - even if there are a small number of individual laws they do not support - and support the procedures for generating laws, for example, they have a democratically elected legislature.
 See Seumas Miller, Social Action: A Teleological Account (New York: Cambridge University Press, 2001) pp. 141-151.
-Finally, I am assuming that the fact that a party or candidate or policy or law secured (directly or directly) a consideration above and beyond the moral weight to be given to the existence of a consensus in relation to the value to be attached to voting as a procedure.
+Finally, I am assuming that the fact that a party or candidate or policy or law secured (directly or directly) a majority vote is an important (but not necessarily decisive) consideration in its favour, and a consideration above and beyond the moral weight to be given to the existence of a consensus in relation to the value to be attached to voting as a procedure.